New York Comic Con: Previous conventions in New York

+New York Comic Con

-The New York Comic Con is a for-profit event produced and managed by ReedPop, a division of Reed Exhibitions and Reed Elsevier, and is not affiliated with the long running non-profit San Diego Comic-Con, nor the Big Apple Convention, later known as the Big Apple Comic-Con, owned by Wizard Entertainment.
+The New York Comic Con is a for-profit event produced and managed by ReedPop, a division of RX and Reed Elsevier, and is not affiliated with the long running non-profit San Diego Comic-Con, nor the Big Apple Convention, later known as the Big Apple Comic-Con, owned by Wizard Entertainment.
 ReedPop is involved with other events, including Chicago Comic & Entertainment Expo (C2E2) and PAX Dev/PAX East/PAX Prime.
-ReedPop and New York Comic Con were founded by Greg Topalian, former senior vice president of Reed Exhibitions.
+ReedPop and New York Comic Con were founded by Greg Topalian, former senior vice president of RX.

-The first con was held in 2006 at the Jacob K. Javits Convention Center.
-Due to Reed Exhibitions' lack of experience with comic conventions (they primarily dealt with professional trade shows prior to 2006), attendance was far more than anticipated, and the main exhibition hall could only hold 10,000.
+The first con was held in late February 2006 at the Jacob K. Javits Convention Center.
+Due to RX's lack of experience with comic conventions (they primarily dealt with professional trade shows prior to 2006), attendance was far more than anticipated, and the main exhibition hall could only hold 10,000.
 Despite crowding on Friday afternoon, tickets continued to be sold due to low pre-reg numbers (4,500), and the non-counting of professionals and exhibitors.
 The main exhibition hall hit capacity Saturday morning and was locked by the fire marshals until people left, with the lockdown ending in the afternoon.
 Major guests, including Kevin Smith and Frank Miller, could not enter the main hall.
 The line to enter the convention wrapped around the building with waits of two hours to enter, and many were turned away.
 Ticket sales for Sunday were suspended.
 Reed announced that additional space would be acquired for the 2007 show.

 The second con was held in 2007, with the convention organizer booking double the floor space than the previous year's space, and moving to the upper level of the Javits Center.
 The show on Friday was again only open to industry and press until 4 p.m., when it opened to the public.
 Due to better planning, advance ticket sales were controlled, and the convention sold out for Saturday.
 Lines started forming at midnight Saturday to enter the convention, and by Saturday morning, there was a 2-hour wait in 20 degree temperatures to enter.
 Crowding was a problem in the Artists Alley, which was off the main convention floor, causing it to be moved to the main floor for 2008.
 The American Anime Awards, hosted by New York Comic Con, was held on February 24 at the New Yorker Hotel, during the Comic Con.